Lata (region): Historical mentions

 The Lata region is not mentioned in the earliest of the Puranas or the Sanskrit epics.
 The earliest mention of the region probably comes from the writings of the 2nd century Greco-Egyptian writer Ptolemy.
 The Larike mentioned by him is identified with Lata by multiple scholars including H. D. Sankalia and D. C. Sircar, The Greek name might have derived from Lār-deśa ("Lār country"), the Prakrit form of Lāṭa.
 Ptolemy mentions that the delta of the river Mophis (identified with Mahi) and Barygaza (Bharuch) were located in Larike.
 Vatsayayana in his Kama Sutra of the third century calls it Láṭa; describes it as situated to the west of Malwa; and gives an account of several of the customs of its people.

 In Sanskrit writings and inscriptions later than the third century, the name is frequently found.
 In the sixth century, the astronomer Varahamihira mentions the country of Láṭa, and the name also appears as Láṭa in an Ajanta and in a Mandasor inscription of the fifth century.
-It is common in the later inscriptions (a.d.
-700–1200) of the Chaulukya, Gurjara and Ráshṭrakúṭa kings as well as in the writings of Arab travellers and historians between the eighth and twelfth centuries.
+It is common in the later inscriptions (700–1200 CE) of the Chaulukya, Gurjara and Ráshṭrakúṭa kings as well as in the writings of Arab travellers and historians between the eighth and twelfth centuries.
 Dipavamsa and Mahavamsa mention that Prince Vijaya came from the Sinhapura city in the Lala or Lada region.
 This region is variously identified as Lata in Gujarat or Rarh in Bengal.

 In the Gupta-era records, Lata is mentioned as a vishaya (IAST: viṣaya) or district.
 The Lāṭa-viṣaya was well-known until the 8th century.

 The Latesvara country mentioned in some early Gurjara-Pratihara and Rashtrakuta records is probably same as Lata.

 The Chalukyas of Lata ruled the region during the 10th and 11th centuries.